raspberrypi/documentation/configuration/external-storage.md

 For more information on the Linux commands, refer to the specific manual pages using the `man` command.
 For example, `man fstab`.

 ## Unmounting an HDD
 When the Raspberry Pi shuts down, the system takes care of unmounting the HDD so that it is safe to remove it.
-If you want to manually unmount an HDD, you can do this using the following procedure.
+If you want to manually unmount an HDD, you can use the following command:
-Before you unmount your HDD, ensure that there are no programs accessing the HDD.
-You can do this using the `lsof` command.

-1. Run the following commands to install `lsof`.

     ```
+    sudo umount /mnt/PIHDD
+    ```

+If you receive an error that the 'target is busy', this means that the HDD was not unmounted.
+If no error was displayed, you can now safely unplug the HDD.

+### Dealing with 'target is busy'

+The 'target is busy' message means there are files on the HDD that are in use by a program.
+To close the files, use the following procedure.

+1. Close any program which has open files on the HDD.

+2. If you have a terminal open, make sure that the current working directory is not in the folder where the HDD is mounted, or a sub-folder of it.
+The current working directory is usually displayed next to the command prompt in the terminal window.
+The following is an example of the prompt displayed when the current working directory is /mnt/PIHDD:

+    ```
+    pi@raspberry:/mnt/PIHDD $
+    ```
+3. If you are still unable to unmount the HDD, you can use the `lsof` tool to check which program has files open on the HDD.
+You need to first install `lsof` using `apt-get`:

+    ```
     sudo apt-get update
-    sudo apt-get install -y lsof
+    sudo apt-get install lsof
     ```
-2. Get the list of programs using the mount point:
+   To use lsof:

     ```
     lsof /mnt/PIHDD
     ```
-   where `PIHDD` is the mount point name.
-3. Manually close all the programs that are using the mount point.
-4. Unmount the HDD:

-    ```
-    sudo umount /mnt/PIHDD
-    ```
-   It is now safe to unplug the HDD.